Nicholas Gonzalez (physician)

-Nicholas James Gonzalez (December 28, 1947 – July 21, 2015) was a New York-based physician known for developing the Gonzalez regimen (or Gonzalez protocol), an alternative cancer treatment.
-Gonzalez's treatments are based on the belief that pancreatic enzymes are the body's main defense against cancer and can be used as a cancer treatment.
-His methods have been generally rejected by the medical community. and he has been characterized as a quack and fraud by other doctors and health fraud watchdog groups.
-In 1994 Gonzalez was reprimanded and placed on two years' probation by the New York state medical board for "departing from accepted practice".
+Nicholas James Gonzalez (December 28, 1947 – July 21, 2015) was a New York–based physician known for developing the Gonzalez regimen (or Gonzalez protocol), an alternative cancer treatment.
+Gonzalez's treatments were based on his belief that pancreatic enzymes were the body's main defense against cancer and could be used as a cancer treatment.
+His methods have been generally rejected by the medical community, and he has been characterized as a quack and fraud by other doctors and health fraud watchdog groups.
+In 1994 Gonzalez was reprimanded and placed on two years' probation by the New York State Medical Board for "departing from accepted practice".

-In one non-randomized clinical trial of terminally ill patients with pancreatic cancer, the Gonzalez-treated patients were found to have died much earlier than those treated with conventional chemotherapy.
-A better quality of life was reported by the chemotherapy arm.
+In one non-randomized clinical trial of terminally ill people with pancreatic cancer, the Gonzalez-treated patients were found to have died much earlier than those treated with conventional chemotherapy.
+A better quality of life was also reported by the chemotherapy arm.

 Biography

 Gonzalez was born December 28, 1947, in Flushing, New York.
 He graduated Phi Beta Kappa and magna cum laude from Brown University, with a degree in English literature.
-From 1970–1977, Gonzalez worked as a journalist for Time Inc. and as a freelance writer, covering a variety of health-related topics, including a July 1972 cover story in New York Magazine, a 1976 cover story for Family Health Magazine, and an article for Prevention Magazine.
-Gonzalez became interested in medical research, cancer research in particular, while covering these topics.
+From 1970 to 1977, Gonzalez worked as a journalist for Time Inc. and as a freelance writer, covering a variety of health-related topics, including a July 1972 cover story in New York Magazine, a 1976 cover story for Family Health Magazine, and an article for Prevention Magazine.
+Gonzalez became interested in medical research, and in cancer research in particular while covering these topics.

 Gonzalez completed postgraduate premedical work at Columbia University and received his medical degree from Cornell University in 1983.
 Gonzalez worked with Robert A. Good at Memorial Sloan-Kettering Cancer Center while in medical school.
 After receiving his medical degree, Gonzalez completed an internship in internal medicine at Vanderbilt University.
-From 1984-1986, Gonzalez worked with Good again, completing a fellowship in immunology while at University of Oklahoma and All Children's Hospital in St. Petersburg, Florida.
+From 1984 to 1986, Gonzalez worked with Good again, completing a fellowship in immunology while at University of Oklahoma and All Children's Hospital in St. Petersburg, Florida.

 Gonzalez died of a suspected heart attack on July 21, 2015, at age 67.
-A conspiracy theory has subsequently spread that Gonzalez was murdered as part of a systematic plot to kill "holistic" practitioners.
+A conspiracy theory subsequently spread that Gonzalez was murdered as part of a systematic plot to kill "holistic" practitioners.